charleshartman/RB120/assessment_prep/oop_tpm.md

 ## RB129 Interview - Talking Points

 ### General OOP Benefits
 - supports thinking at a more abstract level
+	- objects -> nouns, methods -> behaviors
 	- encourages 'building blocks' thinking
 	- allows us to visualize connections and interactions
-- break it down, build it up
+	- smaller pieces -> break it down, build it up
 - DRY (Don't Repeat Yourself)
-- data Protection
+- data protection (objects as containers)
 - explicit and intentional design
+- aids in maintaining codebase by decreasing dependancies
+- larger programs become a sum of smaller parts that have a degree of independence and an interdependence that is more flexible

 ### Classes and Objects
 - objects are created from classes